jinxinyang/litechain/README.en.md

 #### Software Architecture
 Three-tier architecture
-MCAL: Etherent CAN UART Flash RAM EEPROM Core(including interrupt and clock)
-MODULE:Model_IO Retrieval Chains Memory Agents Callbacks
+MCAL: Etherent CAN UART Flash RAM EEPROM Core(including interrupt and clock), etc MODULE:Model_IO Retrieval Chains Memory Agents Callbacks
 APP: An application is composed of an application chain and its corresponding modules

+There are Plugins in each layer of the architecture, which can be third-party libraries or custom modules

 #### Installation
 /*TODO*/